-For this reason, the Annex on budget for the full proposal reflects both FC received, and FC paid.
+For this reason, the Annex to the budget and type of participants for the full proposal reflects both FC received and FC paid.

 Additionally, applicants must specify in the part B of their (full) proposal (in table 3.1k) the following elements concerning financial contributions (if applicable): the company name of the constituent or affiliated entity of a private member/contributing partner/other entity paying the FC; the FC amount; the name of the beneficiary receiving the FC; and the project activities the beneficiary will carry out with the received FC.